skyvers/skyve-dev-guide/_pages/security-persistence-and-access-control.md

 ***Trusted subsystem model***

-This model uses the application’s process identity to access the persistence layer.
-This model was selected for GPS because:
+This model uses the application's process identity to access the persistence layer.
+This model was selected for Skyve because:

 -   Database connection pooling is supported which means that the
     > application is scalable,